Emerald Ash Borer

 The first confirmation of EAB in Aurora was found in a “trap” tree located on the city right-of-way on Liberty Street just west of Route 59 in Du Page County in 2008.
 Since this initial confirmation, the EAB has spread throughout the City.
 The EAB infestation has been more prevalent on the City's Far East side and in other subdivisions built since the 1970s.
-Those areas tend to have a denser population of ash trees because they were deemed hardy and affordable to plant at the time.

 The City’s response to EAB now that is has been discovered in Aurora:

 - Aurora has adopted a selective ash tree removal strategy on city-owned property as a management plan to help mitigate and control the spread of EAB.
 Selective ash tree removal has been the preferred strategy used by the majority of communities with confirmed EAB infestation.
-Ash trees located near confirmed sites that exhibit positive signs of EAB infestation – e.g. canopy dieback, sprouting near base of tree, woodpecker holes - will be removed.
+Ash trees located near confirmed sites that exhibit positive signs of EAB infestation –i.e. sprouting near base of tree, woodpecker holes - will be removed.
 At this time, the City will not be removing healthy looking ash trees.